Ask any online retailer and they will tell you that maintaining optimum inventory levels is a never-ending challenge — an elabourate juggling act.

 Wes Brown, Head of Operations at Black Claw LLC

 Keeping track of inventory levels as you expand into new warehouse locations and sell across multiple sales channels can get challenging.
 But a 3PL partner like ShipBob can help.

-ShipBob offer a best-in-class fulfillment solution to help you maintain optimized, low inventory levels, set reorder notification points, and track inventory across channels.
-Our tech-enabled ecommerce fulfillment solution can help reduce logistics costs and prepare your business for the unexpected.
+ShipBob offer a best-in-class fulfilment solution to help you maintain optimised, low inventory levels, set reorder notification points, and track inventory across channels.
+Our tech-enabled ecommerce fulfilment solution can help reduce logistics costs and prepare your business for the unexpected.

 To learn more about ShipBob, click the link below to request custom pricing.

 Here are some answers to the most commonly asked questions about maintaining and optimising inventory levels.